Oumllack/Oumllack/README.md

 ### About Me 👋

-Implementation Engineer passionate about Deep Learning, Data Science and Analysis, MLOps, and DevOps.
-I specialize in building and deploying machine learning models at scale, with a focus on automation and best practices in production environments.
+Implementation Engineer passionate about Deep Learning, Data Science and Analysis, MLOps, and DevOps.  specialize in building and deploying machine learning models at scale, with a focus on automation and best practices in production environments.

 ### 🛠 &nbsp;Languages and Tools :